 There are numerous cafes and restaurants in downtown Banff.
-One of our favorite morning haunts in Banff was Wild Flour Bakery, where the coffee and hot chocolate are just right and the pastries delicious.
+One of our favorite morning haunts in Banff when we visit is Wild Flour Bakery, where the coffee and hot chocolate are just right and the pastries delicious.
 You can find the cafe on Bear Street.

 Along the streets, there are a variety of boutique stores to browse.
 You’ll find stores to shop for active apparel or outdoor gear, of course, but you’ll also find art galleries, gift stores, and more.

 Evenings tend to be lively in Banff Township, when people are back after a day spent out in the park.
 It’s a great time to stroll the streets, especially when the lights come on.

 Suggested by us